David Andrews (politician)

-David Andrews (born 15 March 1935) is an Irish former Fianna Fáil politician who served as Minister for Foreign Affairs from 1992 to 1993 and 1997 to 2000, Minister for Defence from 1993 to 1994 and June 1997 to October 1997, Minister for the Marine from 1993 to 1994, Minister of State at the Department of Foreign Affairs from 1977 to 1979 and Government Chief Whip and Minister of State at the Department of Defence from 1970 to 1973.
+David Andrews (15 March 1935 – 30 June 2026) was an Irish Fianna Fáil politician who served as Minister for Foreign Affairs from 1992 to 1993 and 1997 to 2000, Minister for Defence from 1993 to 1994 and June 1997 to October 1997, Minister for the Marine from 1993 to 1994, Minister of State at the Department of Foreign Affairs from 1977 to 1979 and Government Chief Whip and Minister of State at the Department of Defence from 1970 to 1973.
 He served as a Teachta Dála (TD) from 1965 to 2002.

+Life and career

+Early life

+Andrews's father was the Irish republican and public servant Todd Andrews, who had been active during the War of Independence and the Civil War before going on to head several state bodies, including the Irish Tourist Association, the ESB, Bord na Móna, and CIÉ, as well as chairing the RTÉ Authority.
+His mother, Mary Coyle, had been a member of Cumann na mBan and had been held in Kilmainham Gaol.

+Political career

 Andrews was first elected to Dáil Éireann at the 1965 general election as a Fianna Fáil TD for the Dún Laoghaire and Rathdown constituency.
-In May 1970, in a reshuffle following the Arms Crisis, he was appointed as Parliamentary Secretary to the Taoiseach, with special responsibility as Chief Whip, and Parliamentary Secretary to the Minister for Defence.
+In May 1970, in a reshuffle following the Arms Crisis, he was appointed Parliamentary Secretary to the Taoiseach, with special responsibility as Chief Whip, and Parliamentary Secretary to the Minister for Defence.
 He served until Fianna Fáil left office in 1973.

 Following the 1977 general election, Fianna Fáil was back in office and Jack Lynch appointed Andrews as Parliamentary Secretary to the Minister for Foreign Affairs.
+He held the junior ministry through 1977, the year Ireland first took on the presidency of the Council of the European Union.
 In the 1979 Fianna Fáil leadership election Andrews supported George Colley, the favoured candidate of the existing leadership.
-However, Charles Haughey, in a very close vote, was elected party leader and Taoiseach.
+However, Charles Haughey, in a close vote, was elected party leader and Taoiseach.

-Andrews was confined to the backbenches during Haughey's thirteen-year period as leader.
-During this period he maintained his legal practice and campaigned for the Guildford Four, the Birmingham Six, and Brian Keenan.
+He was confined to the backbenches during Haughey's thirteen-year period as leader.
+During this period he maintained his legal practice as a barrister and campaigned for the Guildford Four, the Birmingham Six, and Brian Keenan.
 He remained a vocal critic of Haughey during this period.
 After the Progressive Democrats were founded in 1985 Andrews considered joining the new party.
-In February 1992, Albert Reynolds succeeded Haughey as Taoiseach, and Andrews was appointed as Minister for Foreign Affairs.
-In January 1993, following the formation of a coalition with the Labour Party, Andrews was appointed as Minister for Defence and Minister for the Marine.
+In February 1992, Albert Reynolds succeeded Haughey as Taoiseach, and Andrews was appointed Minister for Foreign Affairs for the first of two occasions he would hold the post.
+In January 1993, following the formation of a coalition with the Labour Party, Andrews was appointed Minister for Defence and Minister for the Marine.
 He served until this government fell in December 1994.